gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/project/project.md

 Your report should be submitted as a file named  `final-report.md` or `final-report.pdf` in your repository.

-Your report is due by 11:59pm Friday May 6th (earlier if possible!).
-If you submit your report *after* you do your demo, please create an issue and tag `@twood02` to notify us for grading.
+Your report is due by 11:59pm Friday May 5th (earlier if possible!).
+If you submit your report *after* you do your demo, please create an issue and tag `@semajrolyat` to notify us for grading.

 ### Phase 2 Grading
-Each team will need to schedule a grading appointment on May 2nd or May 6th.
+Each team will need to schedule a grading appointment on May 4th or May 5th.

 During your appointment we will walk through a script to test your application similar to phase 1.
 We will also be asking you deeper questions about your project's design and implementation.
 After we test your basic functionality you will have a chance to show off any extra features you added.